our methodology

 The G score reflects the issuer’s transparency and disclosure when it comes to the bond-financed activities.
 Because the G score represents the availability and quality of relevant information about the bond-financed activities, it also reflects Kestrel’s degree of confidence on the E score and S score.

-Kestrel ESG Impact Data is 100% original and independently developed, built on Kestrel Verifiers’ foundation as the market leader for external reviews and authority on Green and Social Bonds in US public finance.
-Our data is backed by the quality and integrity we have brought to our government clients for more than 20 years.
+Kestrel Sustainability Intelligence is 100% original and independently developed, built on Kestrel’s foundation as the market leader for external reviews and authority on Green and Social Bonds in US public finance.
+Our data is backed by the quality and integrity we have brought to our advisory clients for more than 20 years.

-Please contact us for access to the complete Methodology document and for access to additional Criteria information.
+Please contact us for our complete Methodology and Sector Materiality Guides (available to subscribers).

 how we ensure consistent and replicable scoring

 Integrity is a core value of our company, and we strive for excellence.
-We adhere to a comprehensive set of best practices designed to remove bias, ensure checks and balances, and consistency in our ESG data.
-Our analysts follow strict procedures, guided by our proprietary software to ensure a consistent scoring methodology.
+We adhere to a comprehensive set of best practices designed to remove bias, ensure checks and balances, and provide assurance in our Sustainability Intelligence.
+Our analysts follow strict procedures, guided by our proprietary software to ensure a consistent approach to scoring.
 Our robust quality assurance and quality control procedures employ both automated methods within our software as well as experienced auditors and committee reviews to ensure data integrity.

-Our criteria are developed by incorporating real-world best practices in sustainability, social equity and climate-action.
-These criteria are grouped into categories and align with our five overarching goals which underscore Kestrel’s evaluation approach to communicate what’s material in bond-financed activities.
+Our Sector Materiality Guides are developed by incorporating real-world best practices in sustainability, social equity and climate-action.
+These Guides are grouped into categories and align with our five overarching Sustainable Finance Principles which underscore Kestrel’s evaluation approach to communicate what’s material in bond-financed activities.

 Roads, Highways, Tunnels and Bridges K-12 Public Schools